Posts Tagged ‘orthopedics’

 (I do NOT recommend watching your child have a needle aspiration.
 I think I shed more tears then he did.
 It was so hard to watch him in pain and not be able to help.)

-The needle aspiration showed no sign of infection in the fluid but we did learn that Zman has a slipped growth plate (Slipped Capital Femoral Epiphysis) and would need surgery.
+The needle aspiration showed no sign of infection in the fluid but we did learn that Zack has a slipped growth plate (Slipped Capital Femoral Epiphysis) and would need surgery.

 After that we were admitted to the peds floor and finally left the ER.